It’s lovely to receive greeting cards from friends and loved ones, and there is usually an influx over festive holidays.

 After you’ve finished displaying your greeting cards consider:

 - Is there a nice personal message in the card or is it a generic message with a signature?
-Only keep cards that have a personal message with special meaning to you
+We can appreciate the lovely gesture without needing to keep the card.
+I suggest only keeping cards you will enjoy reminiscing about it in the future.

 - Have you kept cards from previous years?
 How often do you look at them and how many do you have?
 It is great to look back and remember good times but sometimes we feel the need to keep hold of too much and are less likely to enjoy them because of the amount we have.
-Keeping a select few with special meaning will bring much more joy.
+Keeping a select few with special meaning is more likely to bring joy.

 - Is this your list for next year?
 With Christmas greeting cards, some people keep cards as a way of remembering who to send to next year.
 If this system works for you, great!
 Just remember to rotate the pile, throwing out the year before.